On Dropping Out

 It's nearly been a year since I dropped out of college and took my education into my own hands.
 On paper, college was a thoroughly successful experience for me - I was a Centralis Scholar and McNair Scholar, I had a high GPA, I held several leadership positions on campus, I studied abroad, and I kicked the GRE's ass.
-But it's not until now, a year removed from spending 4 long (and quite frankly exhausting) years at CMU, that I'm finally flourishing as a scholar.
+But it's not until now, a year removed from spending four long years at CMU, that I'm finally flourishing as a scholar.
 More importantly, I'm happy.

 I've always taken school seriously.
 Some of my grade school classmates might tell you I was a teacher's pet, others might say I was a perfectionist about my school work.
 In high school, my classmates deemed me "Most Likely to Succeed".
 These sentiments reflect my long-standing dedication to the sorts of successes my formal education promoted and rewarded: memorization for the sake of memorization, obeying authority, and earning high test scores to prepare for the next step in the education pipeline.
 In high school it was college and the ACT, in college it was graduate school and the GRE.